isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 The time allowance will allow the Borax to dehydrate the fleas, thus killing them. **Step 4: Spread the Borax ** Use a tool such as a rake to spread the Borax on the yard to ensure that the powder gets to all the plants and grass.
 To avoid poisoning and contamination, ensure that no human being or animal steps in the yard for about 2-3 days.
 Note that if your pets ingest the borax mixture, they might get poisoned.

 **Step 5: Water the Yard** After 2-3 days, water the yard to wash away the borax moisture.
 Check whether there are signs of live fleas, and if you find any, repeat the treating process.
-Always ensure to repeat the process once after 15 days to make sure the [fleas and their eggs](https://pestpolicy.com/what-do-flea-eggs-look-like/) are all killed.
+Always ensure to repeat the process once after 15 days to make sure the [fleas and their eggs](https://pestpolicy.com/what-do-flea-eggs-look-like/)are all killed.

 In addition to treating your yard, you will need to treat your house using the best fogger for fleas to control the fleas from residence from inside and outside.
 You can find Borax in an online store or the physical grocery store, particularly in the detergent section.

 ##  **Borax for fleas on hardwood floors**

 Is it possible to use Borax for fleas to exterminate hardwood floors?
 Like you can use Borax to treat your lawns, it can also be applied on your hardwood floors. **Step 1: ** Clear the furniture and carpets and vacuum the whole floor space.
-The process will help eject all the [fleas that could be hiding](https://pestpolicy.com/where-do-fleas-hide/) under the table and carpets.
+The process will help eject all the [fleas that could be hiding](https://pestpolicy.com/where-do-fleas-hide/)under the table and carpets.
 Also, vacuuming will eject flea larvae from their cocoons.

 **Step 2: ** Sprinkle the Borax for fleas powder on the hardwood floors in your residence.
 Further, ensure to sprinkle the powder on furniture and the carpet. **Step 3: ** Spread the borax powder in the hardwood floors to ensure it reaches all the cracks and crevices. **Step 4: ** Leave the room with your pets for 6-10 hours to allow the borax powder to work on killing the fleas and their larvae.